 Lei Li is an engineer developing advanced photoacoustic imaging, a process that produces high-resolution images of the body's deepest internal systems.
 Much safer than other forms of radiation-based imaging, this imaging provides anatomical, functional and molecular information all at once.
 He obtained his PhD in electrical engineering at California Institute of Technology (Caltech) and has applied for five US patents, one of which was acquired for commercialization.

-Tom Osborn is founder of Shamiri, a youth-led organization committed to providing affordable, evidence-based mental health care to young people across Sub-Saharan Africa and especially Kenya, where 45 percent of young people report clinical depression.
-In a region where mental health professionals are scarce and disorders are stigmatized, Shamiri implements evidence-based, low-cost wellness interventions in Kenyan schools.
-When he was 19 years old, Osborn was named to the global Forbes "30 under 30 list" for social entrepreneurship.
+Tom Osborn is the founder and CEO of Shamiri, a youth-led organization providing affordable, evidence-based mental health care to young people across sub-Saharan Africa, and especially Kenya, where 45 percent of young people struggle with mental health problems.
+In a region where mental health professionals are scarce and stigma limits help-seeking, Shamiri implements affordable and personalized mental health interventions in community-based settings.
+A Harvard graduate, Osborn was named to the global Forbes "30 under 30" list for social entrepreneurship at age 19.

 Nithya Ramanathan is founder and CEO of Nexleaf, a nonprofit using data and technology to improve the health of people around the world.
 Nexleaf partners with countries to create data analytic tools to keep vaccines at the correct temperature and alert local staff when vaccines are in danger of becoming unusable.
 A computer scientist specializing in sensor technologies and data analytics, she is a leading thinker on global vaccine distribution.
 She began her career in Silicon Valley designing computer chips at Intel and Hewlett-Packard and continued as research faculty in sensor technologies at UCLA.
 She holds a PhD in computer science from UCLA and a BS in electrical engineering from UC Berkeley.